 Seabed 2030’s aim is to map the global seafloor by 2030.
 If you look at global terrain models, it appears that this has already been done.
 However, large areas of the seafloor in these models are based on interpolation using a variety of methods.
-For the 2021 release of the GEBCO grid, it is estimated that 20.6% of seafloor has been mapped, compared with 19% in 2020.
-In the image below, areas shown in blue are based on measured data and the areas in black are based on interpolation.
+For the 2022 release of the GEBCO grid, it is estimated that 23.4% of seafloor has been mapped, compared with 20.6% in 2021.